sdclarke/recc/README.md

 2. Prefix candidates are matched from left to right, and once a match is found it is replaced and no more prefix replacement is done.
 3. Path prefix replacement happens before absolute to relative path conversion.

+#### Support for dependency filtering

+When using RECC_DEPS_GLOBAL_PATHS, paths to system files (/usr/include, /opt/rh/devtoolset-7, etc) are included as part of the input root.
+Once we start using our new runner, buildbox-run-userchroot, we will encounter merge conflicts with these system level header files because they will be part of the chroot-template.
+To avoid this, we have implemented a way to filter out certain dependencies based on a set of paths set in the RECC_DEPS_EXCLUDE_PATHS environment variable.
+This variable is a comma-delimited set of paths that can be set to instruct recc to not include as part of the input root dependency list.

 ### Running `recc` against Google's RBE (Remote Build Execution) API

 *NOTE:* At time of writing, RBE is still in alpha and instructions are subject